mariuspana/mariuspana.github.io/_posts/2015-03-1-linux-usb-device-control.md

 The above tells udev that all USB devices are disabled by default (authorized_default) and  any device that is added will implicitly have its authorized flag set to '0' rendering it useless.

-You can read more about [usb authorization here](https://www.kernel.org/doc/Documentation/usb/authorization.txt) and take note of the PKI recommendations for a truly secure solutions.
+You can read more about [usb authorization here](https://www.kernel.org/doc/Documentation/usb/authorization.txt) and take note of the PKI recommendations for a truly secure solution.

 So now we have effectively killed all USB devices and we need to allow our select devices.
 USB devices are attached to a USB HUB inside of your computer therefore the USB HUB must be allowed as well.
 Lets now create our whitelist and well add the USB HUB and our devices.